itscharukadeshan/ClipThread-API/README.md

 - Basic CRUD operation to create and manage threads.
 - Expanded moderation control for streamers and moderators.
 - Built in default content moderation.

+## DOCS

+### Swagger UI

+Our API is documented using Swagger/OpenAPI.
+You can view and interact with the API documentation at:

+    /docs

+### Postman Collection

+We also provide a Postman collection for easier testing and integration:

+1. Open Postman
+2. Click on "Import" in the upper left corner
+3. Select the "Link" tab
+4. Enter the following URL: [/docs.json]
+5. Click "Continue" and then "Import"

+This will create a new collection in Postman with all our API endpoints.
+For more detailed instructions on importing Swagger docs into Postman, visit: [Postman's official guide on importing from Swagger](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-from-swagger/).

 ## License